FaustineHui/EC601_project2/README.md

 5. Calculation: Server part for computing.

 The second and fourth parts must be confidential to ensure the security of user data and the product from being copied.

+In this part, I also use twitter API to do it and I try to find with tag game model and that is what I want.
+From the number of the result I get, I can see how many people are interested in this area and my project will be useful.